GrayedFox/multidict/README.md

 ## Usage

-### Disabling Built In Spellchecker

-The spell checking part of this extension is essentially a JavaScript only version of Hunspell, the exact spell checker used by Firefox in the first place, and it employs the same default dictionaries.
-So you can trust the add-on to do all the spell checking for you and behave the way you expect it would.

-To prevent double reports and conflicts please disable the built-in spell checker:

-1. open up Firefox and type `about:preferences` into the URL bar
-2. scroll down the page and uncheck the "Check your spelling as you type" checkbox
+### Should I disable the built in Spellchecker?

+The spell checking from this addon is only applied to textboxes and input fields, so editable divs will still use the built in spell checking from Firefox.
+In order not to get overlaps, you can opt into disabling the built in spell checking for input fields and textboxes in the settings page of the addon.

 ### Enabling Multi Language Spell Checking